mozilla/data-docs/cookbooks/new_ping.md

 Create a Schema
 ---------------
 Use JSON Schema to start with.
-See the examples schemas in the [Mozilla Pipeline Schemas repo](https://github.com/mozilla-services/mozilla-pipeline-schemas/).
+See the ["Adding a new schema" documentation](https://github.com/mozilla-services/mozilla-pipeline-schemas#adding-a-new-schema) and examples schemas in the
+[Mozilla Pipeline Schemas repo](https://github.com/mozilla-services/mozilla-pipeline-schemas/).
 This schema is just used to validate the incoming data; any ping that doesn't match the schema will be removed.
 Validate your JSON Schema using a